ibm-messaging/mq-metric-samples/cmd/mq_json/README.md

 probably want to modify the script to pipe the output to a processing program that works with JSON data, or to a program that automatically creates and manages multiple log files.

-The monitor always collects all of the available queue manager-wide metrics.
-It can also be configured to collect statistics for specific sets of queues.
-The sets of queues can be given either directly on the command line with the `-ibmmq.monitoredQueues` flag, or put into a separate file which is also named on the command line, with the `ibmmq.monitoredQueuesFile` flag.
-An example is included in the startup shell script.

 At each collection interval, a JSON object is printed, consisting of a timestamp followed by an array of "points" which contain the